openstack-archive/tripleo-docs/deploy-guide/source/features/server_blacklist.rst

 required if not changing any configuration date such as in the case of only scaling out certain roles.

-The beavhior can be overridden by passing ``--skip-deploy-identifier`` to the ``openstack overcloud deploy`` command.
+The behavior can be overridden by passing ``--skip-deploy-identifier`` to the ``openstack overcloud deploy`` command.

 Similar to the server blacklist feature, this feature should be used only when